 Piscataway is a larger medium-sized town located in the state of New Jersey.
 With a population of 57,696 people and 11 constituent neighborhoods, Piscataway is the 18th largest community in New Jersey.

 Housing costs in Piscataway are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Piscataway is a decidedly white-collar town, with fully 86.03% of the workforce employed in white-collar jobs, well above the national average.
+Piscataway is a decidedly white-collar town, with fully 86.68% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Piscataway is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Piscataway who work in office and administrative support (12.67%), management occupations (11.23%), and computer science and math (10.11%).
+There are especially a lot of people living in Piscataway who work in management occupations (12.77%), office and administrative support (12.36%), and sales jobs (9.86%).

 Also of interest is that Piscataway has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Piscataway is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Indic languages and Spanish.